kpullerits/advent-of-code/README.md

 Advent of Code (<https://adventofcode.com/>) is a programming puzzle/challenge calendar every December.
 This repo contains my solutions to the challenges.

-* 2021 is written in Python.
+* 2021 solutions are written in Python.
-* 2020 is written in R.
+* 2020 solutions are written in R.